andymckay/service-status-cli/README.md

 - `--list` returns the services available.
 - `--web` opens the web page for the service in your browser.
+- `--all` returns the status for all services.
 - `-v` or `--verbose` get verbose logging, including URL to the endpoint used.
 - `-q` suppress all output, except errors.
 Exit codes are returned see below 👇